-Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
-The Company is indirectly owned by Global Infrastructure Partners III.
-Global Infrastructure Management, LLC is an independent fund manager that invests in infrastructure assets in energy and transport sectors, and Global Infrastructure Partners III is its third equity fund.
-The Company is sponsored by GIP through GIP's portfolio company, CEG.
+Clearway Energy, Inc., together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
+The Company is sponsored by GIP III Zephyr Acquisition Partners, L.P. through its portfolio company, CEG.
+GIP is an independent fund manager that invests in infrastructure assets in energy and transport sectors.

 The Company's environmentally-sound asset portfolio includes over 5,875 MW of wind, solar and natural gas-fired power generation facilities.
 Through this diversified and contracted portfolio, the Company endeavors to provide its investors with stable and growing dividend income.
 Nearly all of these assets sell substantially all of their output pursuant to long-term offtake agreements with creditworthy counterparties.
 The weighted average remaining contract duration of these offtake agreements was approximately 13 years as of March 31, 2020 based on CAFD.
 The Company also owns thermal infrastructure assets with an aggregate steam and chilled water capacity of 1,530 net MWt and electric generation capacity of 36 net MW.
-These thermal infrastructure assets provide steam, hot and/or chilled water and, in some instances, electricity to commercial businesses, universities, hospitals and governmental units in multiple locations, principally through long-term contracts or pursuant to rates regulated by state utility commissions.
+These thermal infrastructure assets provide steam, hot and/or chilled water, and, in some instances, electricity to commercial businesses, universities, hospitals and governmental units in multiple locations, principally through long-term contracts or pursuant to rates regulated by state utility commissions.

 The Company consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as noncontrolling interest in the financial statements.
-The holders of Clearway Energy, Inc.'s outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
-CEG receives its distributions from Clearway Energy LLC through its ownership of Clearway Energy LLC class B and Class D units.
+The holders of the Company's outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
+CEG receives its distributions from Clearway Energy LLC through its ownership of Clearway Energy LLC Class B and Class D units.

 As a result of the Class C common stock issuance under the ATM during the first quarter of 2020, the Company owns 57.13% of the economic interests of Clearway Energy LLC, with CEG retaining 42.87% of the economic interests of Clearway Energy LLC as of March 31, 2020.
+For further discussion, see Note 9, Changes in Capital Structure.